aerogear/modern-appdev-workshop/README.md

 - *Uniforms* - Library for building GraphQL forms based on GraphQL schema.

 #### Steps

 1. Navigate to `./client`
 2. Install required dependencies for the project
 ```
 npm install
 ```
 3. Run project
 ```
 npm run start
 ```

-3. At this point, we should see web application connecting with server and using autogenerated API.
+3. At this point we should see web application connecting with server and using autogenerated api.
 Create Task operation is still not implemented.
 We going to focus on that in the next chapter of the tutorial

-## [Optional] Implementing offline and conflict resolution
+## C) [Optional] Implementing Offline support and Conflict resolution in your applications

 In this step we can use power of Graphback custom method generator together with the Conflict detection and resolution capaibilities of the Voyager framework.
 We going to create custom GraphQL implementation for server that will ensure data consistency